 Do not be deceived by the Jehovah's Witness organization that would have you deny the true nature of Christ.
 Only God can save us, and only God can fulfill the prophecy given in Isaiah 40:3 and Mal.
 3:1.

-- 1. YHWH is the tetragrammaton, the four Hebrew letters used to designate the name of God.
-It has been transliterated into Jehovah and Jahweh.
+- 1. YHWH is the Tetragrammaton, the four Hebrew letters used to designate the name of God.
+It has been transliterated into Jehovah and Yahweh.
 I use "Jehovah" in this article.